 1. Rigveda: hymns of praise (ric).
 1028 hymns, ten divisions or books.
 Composed in Sanskrit, early as 1200 BCE

 2. Samaveda: collections of songs (samans) based on Rigveda with instruction on recitation

 3. Yajur Veda (white and black): incantations (yajuses) and verse recited during ceremony, declaring purpose and meaning of each act.

 4. Atharvaveda (Atharvans, medical practitioners): hymns and incantation for spells and magic formulas

 ii.
-Each samhita becomes a branche (sakhas): samhitas to exegesis to speculation
+Each samhita becomes a branche (shakhas): samhitas to exegesis to speculation

 a.
-George Dumezil’s theory: Three part social ideal of proto Indo-European society
+Pre-Vedic: George Dumezil’s theory of the three-part social ideal of proto Indo-European society

 i.
 Priests - magic, jurisprudence

 b.
 Vedic: The Indo-Aryan ideal for society from the Rigveda as found in the Purusha Sukta: